Montenegrin First League: Goalkeepers

 From the first edition of Prva CFL, many goalkeepers made runs without conceded goals during the three or more games.
 Below is the list of three biggest runs from 2006 to 2007 edition until now, classified by minutes without conceded goal.

 Managers

-During the history, nine managers have won the title of Montenegrin First League champions.
-Among them, Nikola Rakojević won three titles.
-Dragan Radojičić and Dejan Vukićević did it twice.
-Rakojević and Radojičić are the managers which won more than one title with the same team (both with FK Sutjeska).
+During the history, 14 managers have won the title of Montenegrin First League champions.
+Among them, Nikola Rakojević won three titles, while Dragan Radojičić, Mladen Milinković, and Dejan Vukićević each won the league twice.

 Awards

 Every year, Football Association of Montenegro is organising awards ceremony for best player and best manager in Montenegrin First League.
 Best player and manager are chosen by coaches and captains of First League members.